sagev0811/sagev0811.github.io/_posts/2018-12-19-weekly-reflect.md

 -   Explain the code you posted by telling us about each argument.
 -   Then tell us how your code section fits into the whole.

-This code here defines the blue, red, and white rectangles I used in the program.

 ## Program code